-Arguably, half of the job of the Six Sigma project manager has to do with effective Project Management skills.
+A primary component of the job for a Six Sigma GB or BB has to do with effective Project Management skills.
 Change is constant and change is difficult...or someone else would have already done it.
 Creating a true fundamental shift in the performance of a process INVOLVES people and the culture they work within.

 Staying on task, being organized, understanding critical path elements are not taught in most Six Sigma courses.
-Becoming an effective change agent can be very difficult for some highly technical people to learn.
+Becoming an effective change agent can be very difficult for some highly technical people.
 Knowledge builds confidence and this builds trust.

-The team does not care how much you know, until the know how much you care.
+The team does not care how much you know, until they know how much you care.

 Six Sigma Modules

 Cost of Quality

 Correlation and Regression